 Can TTTS Occur in Single Pregnancies?

-TTTS can’t occur in single pregnancies.
-This condition specifically affects identical twins sharing a placenta.
-If you’re expecting a single baby, you won’t face the risks associated with twin-to-twin transfusion syndrome.
+No. TTTS only affects identical twins who share a placenta.
+A single pregnancy carries none of the risks associated with twin-to-twin transfusion syndrome.

 How Is TTTS Diagnosed During Pregnancy?

-TTTS is diagnosed through routine ultrasounds that check for discrepancies in amniotic fluid levels and fetal growth.
-Your doctor may also use Doppler ultrasound to assess blood flow, confirming any signs of the condition.
+Doctors diagnose TTTS through routine ultrasounds that look for differences in amniotic fluid levels and fetal growth.
+Doppler ultrasound may also be used to assess blood flow and confirm the diagnosis.

 What Are the Long-Term Effects of TTTS?

-Long-term effects of TTTS can include developmental delays, learning difficulties, and physical health issues for the surviving twin.
-Regular monitoring and support can help manage these challenges as your child grows.
+Long-term effects can include developmental delays, learning difficulties, and physical health challenges for the surviving twin.
+Regular monitoring and early support can help manage these issues as your child grows.

 Can TTTS Be Prevented?

-Currently, there’s no proven way to prevent TTTS.
-Regular monitoring during pregnancy helps identify risks early.
-If you’re pregnant with multiples, discussing your situation with a healthcare provider is essential for managing potential complications.
+There is currently no proven way to prevent TTTS.
+Regular monitoring during a monochorionic twin pregnancy helps identify problems early.
+If you’re expecting multiples, talk with your healthcare provider about a monitoring plan.

 Is There a Genetic Link to TTTS?

-Studies show that about 15% of identical twin pregnancies develop TTTS, suggesting a genetic link.
-While no specific genes are identified, being aware of family history can help you understand potential risks.
+Studies show that roughly 10–15% of identical twin pregnancies develop TTTS.
+No specific genes have been identified, but knowing your family history can help you understand potential risks and prompt earlier monitoring.